Cold Therapy Device & Interface

 Simplicity creates confidence.

 Users don’t need every possible mode.
-They need clarity.
 In recovery contexts, fewer decisions and clearer states increase trust and reduce hesitation.

 Testing reveals system-level problems, not just interface issues.